ebzzry/ebzzry.github.io/src/en/fallacies.md

 >“Experts agree that drinking a glass of Meh Juice everyday will make you healthier.”

 This fails because of the failure to specify who these so-called *experts* are.
-When asked to specify who these experts are, he will resort to tactics to elude the question.
+When asked to specify who these experts are, they will resort to tactics to elude the question.

 <a name="falseauthority">Appeal to false authority</a>